SEO preamble texts¶

 How to use

-Supply display names in the data feed for values where identifiers aren't human friendly.
+Supply display names in the data feed for values where identifiers are not human friendly.
 The following illustrates the syntax of the category

 Jackets with an external id